 - Create barriers.
 Once you’ve tried the above two tips, it’s time to put some stronger enforcement in place.
 Baby gates or even a closed bedroom door might have to be put in place until your toddler can successfully play on their own.

 And if you or your family are still struggling to figure out if your child is ready to transition from nap to quiet time, please don’t hesitate to book a 15-minute FREE consultation with me or one of my consultants!
-We’re not here to pressure you or sell you anything at all – we’re here to listen and come up with solutions so you can get back to the most important thing in your day – SLEEP!
+We’re not here to pressure you or sell you anything at all – your Denver sleep coach is here to listen and come up with solutions so you can get back to the most important thing in your day – SLEEP!